Council is looking for innovative solutions to the current recycling crisis - and residents are being asked to help.

-Your 240 litre recycling bin (yellow lid) is for recyclable plastics, paper, cardboard and glass and is collected fortnightly, on the alternate week to your green garden bin (if you have one).
+Your 240 litre recycling bin (yellow lid) is collected fortnightly, on the alternate week to your green garden bin (if you have one).

 - Paper, including envelopes, newspapers, magazines, flyers